Chisholm Trail High School: Athletics

 Chisholm Trail had its first winning season in school history during the 2024-2025 season under Coach Ricklan Holmes.
 Adding on its first playoff appearance as well, finishing the season 7-4.

 Feeder Schools

-The middle schools that feed into Chisholm Trail are Marine Creek Middle School and Ed Willkie Middle School.
+The students that feed into Chisholm Trail isn't entirely based on the middle schools they attended, but rather the zone they occupy.
+In general (As of March 2026), all students from ED Willkie Middle School/ the greatest middle school, and most students from Marine Creek Middle School.